 Do you dream of a free round-trip flight to Paris with your sweetheart?
 A first-class seat to NYC over the holidays?
 Your first step is to look at the airlines that fly to your airport of choice.
-Then, see if those airlines have co-branded cards that will allow you to easily earn miles.
+Then, see if those airlines have co-branded cards that will allow you to earn miles easily.

 You may already have a travel credit card that earns points or miles, so that’s always an option.
 Be sure to see what the point conversion and rewards-earning rates are.
 That way, you know whether you’re getting the most for your money.

 Depending on how you spend throughout the year, you may wind up getting more with a general cash back credit card that allows you to redeem earnings in the form of a statement credit.
 For instance, a product like the Blue Cash Preferred® Card from American Express will net you 6% on groceries (up to $6,000 annually, then 1% thereafter).

 Don’t Be Afraid of Using More Than One Card